Unit 7 Polygons And Quadrilaterals Homework 3 Parallelogram Proofs

 Common Mistakes to Avoid

-- Using insufficient information: Make sure you have enough information to apply the chosen theorem.
-Take this: knowing that only one pair of opposite sides is congruent is not enough to prove that a quadrilateral is a parallelogram.
+• Using insufficient information: Make sure you have enough information to apply the chosen theorem.
+To give you an idea, knowing that only one pair of opposite sides is congruent is not enough to prove that a quadrilateral is a parallelogram.

 Practice Problems